mahesh-keswani/HPC-Details/readme.md

 ## Internet Setup

-1. Download proxy.sh script from here and drag and drop to your hpc
+1. Download proxy.sh script from this repo and drag and drop to your hpc
 2. In the username and password, add your kerberos credentials
 3. In the `proxy_add` variable, use `https://proxy{PROGRAM_CODE}.iitd.ernet.in/cgi-bin/proxy.cgi`
     - PROGRAM_CODE is the value from below map: